estebangarcia21/the-blue-hats-server/README.md

 The new repository where The Blue Hats Server is maintained. ([Old Repository](https://github.com/Im-Stevemmmmm/the-blue-hats-server-old))

-## Installation

 ## About

 The Blue Hats Server is an open source community project that attempts to replicate The Hypixel Pit so that people may test enchants or play with friends on a local Minecraft server.
+This project was founded by Im-Stevemmmmm.

 ## Installation and Starting the Server